xipki/xipki/README.md

   `example/ocsp-db.properties-<type>` to `ocsp-db.properties`, and then adapt
   them.

-  The database users must have both the read and right permissions.
+  The database users must have both the read and write permissions.

 3. Configure PKCS#11 device (optional)